pingcap/docs-tidb-operator/en/clinic-user-guide.md

     > **Note:**
     >
-    > To get the token, please refer to [Step 2: Login to Clinic Server and get an access token](#step-2-login-to-clinic-server-and-get-an-access-token)
+    > To get the token, please refer to [Step 2: Log in to the Clinic Server and get an access token](#step-2-log-in-to-the-clinic-server-and-get-an-access-token)

 4. Install Clinic Diag.